Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 These virtues represent the internal qualities a person must cultivate before they can properly engage with others.
-Confucius taught that moral transformation begins within—you cannot create harmony in society if you haven't first achieved it in yourself.
+Confucius taught that moral transformation begins within.
+You cannot create harmony in society if you haven't first achieved it in yourself.

 These virtues focus on how individuals should behave in their relationships and public roles.
 Confucius believed that proper external conduct both reflects and reinforces inner moral development.

 Confucianism organizes society through specific role-based obligations.
 These virtues define what individuals owe to those above and below them in the social hierarchy.
+The Five Relationships (wulun) are: ruler-subject, parent-child, husband-wife, elder brother-younger brother, and friend-friend.
+Xiao and Zhong are the virtues that most directly govern these bonds.

 This concept provides the overarching framework for applying all other virtues.
 It represents the Confucian ideal of avoiding extremes and maintaining equilibrium.